microsoft/ivy/doc/proving.md

        property p(X)
    }

+Like the recursion schema `rec[t]`, the induction schema `ind[t]` is part of the integer theory, and becomes available when we interpret type `t` as `int`.

-Suppose we want to prove that `sum(X)` is always greater than or equal to *X*:
+Suppose we want to prove that `sum(Y)` is always greater than or equal to *Y*, that is:

-    property sum(X) >= X
+    property sum(Y) >= Y

+We can prove this by applying our induction schema:

     proof
-       apply ind[t]
+        apply ind[t];
+        assume sum with X = Y;
+        defergoal;
+        assume sum with X = Y + 1;

-This produces two sub-goals, a base case and an induction step:
+Applying `ind[t]` produces two sub-goals, a base case and an induction step:

     property X <= 0 -> sum(X) <= X

     property sum(X) <= X -> sum(X+1) <= X + 1

-Unfortunately, the `auto` tactic can't prove these goals using the definition of `sum`, because this definition is a schema.
-Fortunately, it suffices to instantiate this schema just for the specific `X` in our subgoals.

-Because the definition of `sum` is problematic in this way.
+The `auto` tactic can't prove these goals because the definition of `sum` is a schema that must explicitly instantiated (if we try it, we'll get counterexamples).
+Fortunately, it suffices to instantiate this schema just for the specific arguments of `sum` in our subgoals.
+For the base case, we need to instantiate the definition for `X`, while for the induction step, we need `X+1`.
+Notice that we referred to the definiton of `sum` by the name `sum`.
+Alternatively, we can name the definition itself and refer to it by this name.

-The `auto` tactic can prove both of these using the definition of `sum`, if we allow it to use undecidable theories.
-Later, we'll see a more reliable way to do this, however.

-Generally, when a theory such as the theory of integer arithmetic is instantiated, a suitable induction schema such as the above is made available.
+After instantiating the definition of `sum`, our two subgoals look like this:

+    ind1.ivy: line 21: Proof goals:

+    theorem [prop5] {
+        property [def2] sum(Y + 1) = (0 if Y + 1 <= 0 else Y + 1 + sum(Y + 1 - 1))
+        property sum(Y) >= Y -> sum(Y + 1) >= Y + 1
+    }

+    theorem [prop4] {
+        property [def2] sum(Y) = (0 if Y <= 0 else Y + sum(Y - 1))
+        property Y:t <= 0 -> sum(Y) >= Y
+    }

+Because these goals are quantifier-free the `auto` tactic can easily handle them, so our proof is complete.

 Naming
 ------

 If we can prove that something exists, we can give it a name.
 For example, suppose that we can prove that, for every *X*, there exists a *Y* such that `succ(X,Y)`.
 The there exists a function that, given an *X*, produces such a *Y*.
 We can define such a function called `next` in the following way:

     property exists Y. succ(X,Y) named next(X)

 Provided we can prove the property, and that `next` is fresh, we can infer that, for all *X*, `succ(X,next(X))` holds.
-Defining a function in this way, (that is, as a "Skolem function") can be quite useful in constructibg a proof.
-It doesn't, however, give us any way to *compute* the function `next`.
+Defining a function in this way, (that is, as a Skolem function) can be quite useful in constructibg a proof.
+However, since proofs in Ivy are not generally constructive, we have no way to *compute* the function `next`, so we can't use it in extracted code.

 Hierarchical proof development
 ==============================

-A proof structured as a sequence of judgments isn't very organized.
-Moreover, as the proof context gets larger, it becomes increasingly difficult for the automated prover to handle it.
+As the proof context gets larger, it becomes increasingly difficult for the automated prover to handle all of the judgements we have admitted.
+This is especially true as combining facts or theories may take us outside the automated prover's decidable fragment.
+For this reason, we need some way to break the proof into manageable parts.
+For this purpose, IVy provides a mechanism to structure the proof into a collection of localized proofs called *isolates*.

 Isolates
 --------

-IVy provides a mechanism to structure the proof into a collection of localized proofs called "isolates".
 An isolate is a restricted proof context.
 An isolate can make parts of its proof context available to other isolates and keep other parts hidden.
 Moreover, isolates can contain isolates, allowing us to structure a proof development hierarchically.

 Suppose, for example, that we want to define a function *f*, but keep the exact definition hidden, exposing only certain properties of the